gaborcsapo/CTEXI/README.md

 - Waits for the next request

 These two sets of functionality will be implemented in two separate apps using the same back-end to communicate with a central server by SMS.
-Initially we intend to develop the "rider" app interface for Android phones, and then implement other aspects of the project if time permits it.
+Initially we intend to develop the "rider" app interface for Android phones, and then implement the "driver" interface other aspects of the project if time permits it.